amoe/lotdd/notes.md

 NiceMock is a template that allows wrapping mocks and tells them to only track cases where calls are expected, rather than tracking every call.
 NiceMock is caveatted that there should be some caution

+Order doesn't matter by default???
+Seems odd.
+But simply by declaring InSequence you force the calls to be in the correct order.
+What a crazy API.
+If it wasn't C++ I'd say it was bad and too magical.
+Apparently there are also less weird APIs within gmock, though.